-(First Communion Classes have begun.
-First Communion Day will be June 22 – on the Feast of Corpus Christi)
+First Communion Day was celebrated on the Feast of Corpus Christi

 The Sacrament of the Eucharist completes initiation by welcoming the recipient to the table of the Lord, becoming the Body of Christ to be food for the world.

 It is called “the summit and source” of the Christian life, for through this Sacrament the recipient is united to Christ in a most intimate way, enabling the growth to holiness of life to which every follower of Christ is called.

 The Sacrament was instituted by Christ at the Last Supper when Jesus took bread and wine and pronounced over them that these were his Body and Blood, enjoining the Apostles to “do this in memory of Me”.